 Registration Survey (RS) - a graphical description of the boundaries of land prepared from information which can include existing legal land descriptions, field notes of survey, controlled aerial photographs or imagery, maps and information found in land transaction documents.
 It represents pictorially the legal boundaries and dimensions of a surveyed parcel of land, and identifies the type and location of monuments or survey posts set in the ground to define the boundaries of the parcel.

-Tenants in Common - a form of land holding where two or more persons, land can be willed or passed on to beneficiaries, default holding if not stated otherwise. share an interest or right in a parcel of land.
+Tenants in Common - a form of land holding where two or more persons, share an interest or right in a parcel of land.
 Unlike with joint tenancy, there is no right of survivorship.
 Instead, a deceased tenant in common’s interest will pass to their estate rather than to the other surviving owners.
 Note that the concept of “tenancy in common” is a common law principle that does not translate directly into civil law.
 The civil law refers to “undivided co-ownership” whereby several persons jointly and at the same time own the same property that is not physically divided up.
 “Undivided” co-owners each have a share in the single right of ownership in the undivided property.
 This concept most closely relates to “tenancy in common” as there is no right of survivorship.